O-I/rubric/README.md

 Each class is connected to its superclass by a tapering chord.
 For example, `Class < Module` is represented by a bisque colored chord that narrows as it travels from the `Class` arc to the `Module` arc.

-Hovering over a particular class arc reveals the relationships for the that particular class.
+Hovering over a particular class arc reveals the relationships for that particular class.
 For example, hovering over `Object` reveals its connections to its 40 direct children and its parent class `BasicObject`.

 Hovering over a chord reveals a tooltip containing the class inheritance it represents, e.g., hovering over the Paolo Veronese green chord shows `Integer < Numeric`.